 Some Covered Health Care Services require prior authorization.
 Physicians and other health care professionals who participate in a Network are responsible for obtaining prior authorization.
+However, if you choose to receive Covered Health Care Services from an out-of-Network provider, you are responsible for obtaining prior authorization before you receive the services.
 For detailed information on the Covered Health Care Services that require prior authorization, please refer to the Schedule of Benefits.